Experience a Local Kalamazoo Treasure at the Air Zoo

 It was not long after that we bought a family membership.

-Years later, my kids request museum visits regularly, attend Air Zoo Summer Camps and other special events.
+Years later, my kids request museum visits regularly and attend Air Zoo camps and other special events.

 This engaging museum invites families 360+ days a year to imagine, discover and explore in their massive, interactive space.

-The full-motion simulators are not available yet- but don’t let that dissuade you from visiting ASAP.
-With new exhibits, hands-on interactive displays, indoor rides and tons of aircraft and spacecraft, the kids won’t be bored.
+With engaging exhibits, hands-on interactive displays, indoor, amusement park-style rides, full-motion flight simulators and tons of aircraft and spacecraft, the kids won’t be bored.

 Ready to visit and don’t know where to start?
 The Air Zoo spans two buildings and has plenty to see.